-Early Start Kindergarten (ESK): Early Start Kindergarten provides eligible children with 15 hours of free or low-cost kindergarten each week led by a qualified Victorian Institute of Teaching (VIT) registered teacher.
+Early Start Kindergarten (ESK): Early Start Kindergarten provides eligible children with 15 hours of free kindergarten each week led by a qualified early childhood registered with Victorian Institute of Teaching (VIT).
 ESK is available to children who are at least three years old by 30 April in the year they are enrolled to attend the program and are:

-- from a refugee or asylum seeker background, or - Aboriginal and/or Torres Strait Islander, or - known to child protection.
+- from a refugee or asylum seeker background, or - Aboriginal and/or Torres Strait Islander, or - the family have had contact with child protection.

-These children can also access free or low cost year-before-school kindergarten through the ESK Extension Grant regardless of whether they have accessed ESK in the previous year.
+These children can also access free kindergarten the year-before-school through the ESK Extension Grant regardless of whether they have accessed ESK in the previous year.